MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 ---
 ## The Vexing Question of NULL
 A column can be assigned a NULL value to indicate it has no value.
+This can happen when the data for this column is unknown at the time the row is created, for example, employee leaving date, order shipment date, etc...
+It can also be used when the data is optional.

 Because NULL is 'no value' it cannot be compared to anything else.
 For example, you will never get any results from:

     SELECT * FROM customers WHERE postcode = NULL;